Imitation Wood porcelain floor: pros and cons

 What are the advantages of wood-look porcelain flooring?

-· Durability and wear resistance.
+As we have been saying, the qualities of this type of flooring have made it an increasingly popular option.
+These are some of the reasons:· Durability and wear resistance.
 This is the main advantage of ceramic floors compared to other materials.
 Unlike natural wood, wood-look porcelain flooring is resistant not only to knocks but also to scratches and, above all, to wear and tear.
 Their manufacturing method provides them a high resistance to extreme temperatures, both cold and heat, as well as to abrasion, scratching or excess humidity.
 This makes them ideal for high traffic areas.

 · Easy maintenance and cleaning.
 This is another of the great advantages of this type of flooring.
 Unlike natural wood, they do not require polishing, waxing or special treatments.
 In addition, they can be easily cleaned with basic household cleaning products, as it is difficult to damage its surface.
 However, remember that oily or especially soapy products are not recommended as they can cre ate a slippery layer.